Prince Michael of Kent: Media scrutiny

 In May 2021, reports were published stating that Michael was "selling access" to Vladimir Putin's political representatives.
 Footage from a Zoom call was released of Michael, alongside Simon Isaacs, 4th Marquess of Reading, interacting with undercover reporters posing as business executives seeking to make contacts with the Kremlin.
 In the video, he assured the men that his close ties with the country would be of benefit, and that he could introduce them to high-ranking figures within the Russian government in exchange for money.
 The call took place the day after the European Union imposed sanctions on the Kremlin.
 Michael was being offered £143,000 for a proposal and £36,000 a month by the faux businessmen, which he expressed satisfaction with.
 The Marquess claimed that Michael was the Queen's "unofficial ambassador to Russia" and had direct access to Putin.
 He later stated that he had "overpromised", while Michael said that he had not had contact with Putin since 2003.
 In a 2019 interview, Michael stated that he visited Russia twice a year as part of his work for the Russo-British Chamber of Commerce.

-Marina Litvinenko denounced the Michael's actions, saying that it demonstrated that he did not "care about human rights, democracy, about the people who are dying in Russia or what he did to your own citizens on UK soil".
+Marina Litvinenko denounced Michael's actions, saying that it demonstrated that he did not "care about human rights, democracy, about the people who are dying in Russia or what he did to your own citizens on UK soil".
 Conservative MP Bob Seely released a statement saying, in part: "We have sanctions against President Putin's regime for good reason.
 I'd love to know what Prince Michael thinks he is doing by making the UK's values and standards look optional."